Babyloss Awareness Week 2016

 Babyloss Awareness Week is held annually from October 9 to 15.
-Organised by a number of pregnancy and baby loss charities*, it’s a special opportunity to mark the brief lives of babies lost in pregnancy, or during or shortly after birth.
+Involving twenty-one pregnancy and baby loss charities* in the UK, it’s a special opportunity to mark the brief lives of babies lost in pregnancy or soon after birth.

-We have Babyloss Awareness pin badges for sale in our online shop.
+We currently have enamel Babyloss Awareness ribbon pins for sale via our office.
 Many of our supporters wear these during Babyloss Awareness Week, and have found them to be a conversation starter on the subject of pregnancy loss.

 Wave of Light